Finkelstein Test

 Reliability of Test of the Finkelstein test:

-• Studies which is testing the reliability of the Finkelstein test the very limited.
+• Studies that test the reliability of the Finkelstein test the very limited.

-• One research showed that the Finkelstein test is high reliability, but further research is still required.
+• One research showed that the Finkelstein test is highly reliable, but further research is still required.

 Vaishali Ladva